Get started with unit testing

-With JetBrains Rider, you have all necessary tools for unit testing — from unit test projects templates through to test results analysis.
+With JetBrains Rider, you have lots of helpful tools for unit testing — from unit test projects templates through to test results analysis.
 In this tutorial, we'll take the NUnit framework as an example, create unit tests, run them, and see the results.

 Step 1.
 Add unit test project